benjyongzh/where-atm-sg/README.md

 - Webscraping with jsdom
 - Using RegEx to filter webscraped data
-- GMaps API (geocoding, reverse geocoding, nearby places)
+- GMaps API (geocoding, nearby places, place detail with ID)

 ## To-do list

-- filterData should be better written. separate API steps.
-Get geocoded current address (cache it).
-Get all atms around current address based on radius (cache it).
-Reverse geocode each of these ATM Places?

-- Use googlemapsAPI to get distance, directions and commute time
+- Place Detail required?
+To get proper address and therefore distance and directions(?)
 - Paginate to top 5 or 10 relevant results
+- Loading animations for buttons and lists

 ## Problem